AmitKumarr2024/Socal-Network-Platform/readme.md

 # Social Network REST-API Project

 ## Description
-A Social Media Application with  a user-friendly REST API interface to register and authenticate users, create a post, and like and comment on that post.
+A Social Media Application with user-friendly REST API interface
+- register
+- Authenticate users
+- Create a post
+- like
+- comment on that post.

 ## Technology
 - Express.js